 BOB: That's when the Chinese started saying we're moving beyond attrition warfare to a new era of what they referred to as systems confrontation; confrontation between their operational system and the American operational system.
 And their theory of victory is what they refer to as system destruction warfare.

-BOB: Essentially they say, look, we're not going to worry about the exchange ratio in air to air combat or sea combat or, whatever it might be.
+BOB: Essentially, they say, look, we're not going to worry about the exchange ratio in air-to-air combat or sea combat or, whatever it might be.
 We're going to go after the American battle network because if we can blow apart their battle network, they won't be able to operate and they won't be able to achieve their objectives and we'll win.

 BOB: That is their theory of victory.
-So every single link or communication system we have is covered by a Chinese jammer.
+So, every single link or communication system we have is covered by a Chinese jammer.
 They do all sorts of cyber intrusions.
 And they put them all under one commander and this commander just looks at the American battle network and says, how can I break it apart?

 BOB: So that's another big worry, because I don't think we train enough to fight and survive in that type of environment.

 CRAIG: What's your biggest concern about Chinese use of AI?
 Is it weapons systems?
-Is it autonomy.
-Is it a command and control, surveillance, coalition building, in other words, exporting their stack to smaller countries.
+Is it autonomy?
+Is it a command and control, surveillance, coalition building, in other words, exporting their stack to smaller countries?

 CRAIG: Is it spying and cyber warfare?